weaviate/Verba/README.md

 ![Demo of Verba](https://github.com/weaviate/Verba/blob/main/img/verba.gif)

-> Verba is a WIP project and many exciting features and updates are on their way!
+> Verba is a WIP project and many important features and updates are on their way!

 ## 🎯 Overview